kokokola694/loan-visualization/README.md

 ### Improvements
 If more time was allowed, I would incorporate the following:
-* Add more buttons to group the data points (ex. grade, term, etc.).
+* Add more categorical buttons to group the data points (ex. grade, term, etc.).
 * Add more interactivity to the graph. `react-vis` has interactive features that I was not able to explore here - for example, when hovering over a line at a certain year, I could display the average interest rate using `OnNearestX`.